Lendermarket Review 2026 – More than 14% return from Estonia?

 Speaking of Mintos, it’s worth mentioning that in 2022, Mintos investors were kept waiting for many months regarding repayments while the company focused on advancing their own platform.
 This caused a significant reputation damage that still affects the company.

 But that’s not all.
-In 2023, this game was also played with the company’s own investors, which will continue in 2024.
-The amount of the outstanding payments is completely unknown.
-Private investors are definitely not Lendermarket’s or Creditstar’s top priority, you should be aware of that.
+In 2023, they played this little game with their own investors as well, a situation that wasn’t resolved until 2025.
+The amount of the outstanding payments was completely unknown.
+Private investors are definitely not a priority for Lendermarket or Creditstar, that’s something you should be aware of.

 How secure is Lendermarket?

-However, due to its financial situation, its demise has been predicted for many years.
-Nothing has happened yet.
+However, given its financial situation, many people predicted its demise for years.
+Yet nothing ever happened.
 Nevertheless, if the worst comes to the worst, it will take Lendermarket down with it.

 Is there a deposit insurance on Lendermarket?